-T Levels will offer students a mixture of classroom learning and 'on-the-job' experience during an industry placement of at least 315 hours (approximately 45 days).
+T Levels will offer students a mixture of classroom learning and 'on-the-job' experience during an industry placement of around 3 months.
 They will provide the knowledge and experience needed to open the door into skilled employment, further study or a higher apprenticeship.